tracecutter/viol/docs/5c_contrib.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `invx` for local development.
+Here's how to set up `viol` for local development.

-1. Fork the `invx` repo
+1. Fork the `viol` repo
 2. Clone your fork locally::

     $ git clone xxx

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv invx
+    $ mkvirtualenv viol
-    $ cd invx/
+    $ cd viol/
     $ python setup.py develop
     $ pip install -r requirements_dev.txt